kevinhikaruevans/kevinhikaruevans.github.io/_posts/2025-08-21-kagi-ethics.md

 ---
 title: "Ethics of Kagi"
-description: Thoughts about how ethical Kagi is
+description: "Spoiler: Kagi doesn't seem very ethical"
 date: 2025-08-21
 tags: thoughts
 ---

 I recently trialed Kagi as a paid, replacement search engine for DDG and Google.
-It's fairly good at reducing the amount of SEO-crammed results in the first page but I question whether or not to continue using it in the future.
+It's fairly good at reducing the amount of SEO-crammed results in the first page but I began to question whether or not to continue using it.

 A part of [Kagi's mission](https://help.kagi.com/kagi/company/) is to make the web more ethical.
-I feel that some of their actions go against this mission and I ultimately cannot continue supporting Kagi in good conscience.
+But I feel that some of their actions go against this mission and I ultimately cannot continue supporting Kagi in good conscience.

 ## Support of Russian services